This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- In a large sauté pan, heat 3 tablespoons olive oil over medium high heat until shimmering, but not smoking.
+- In a large sautรฉ pan, heat 3 tablespoons olive oil over medium high heat until shimmering, but not smoking.
 Place the coated eggplant in the hot oil and cook until golden, about 3 minutes.
 Turn the eggplant and add another tablespoon of olive oil to the pan, swirling the oil to spread under the eggplant slices.
 Cook until golden, about another 3 minutes.

-- Remove the eggplant to a paper towel-lined plate to rest fora few minutes.
+- Remove the eggplant to a paper towel-lined plate to rest for a few minutes.

 - Make the tahini sauce.
 Stir the tahini, yogurt, garlic and salt.
 Add ice water one tablespoon at a time until the mixture is saucy enough to drizzle over the eggplant.